Mr-SxR/SxR_DUMP/README.md

 # Errors
 **● Tool Error:**

-**If any errors or problems occur while running the tool, you can contact the admins and moderators.**
+**If any errors or problems occur while running the tool, you can contact the admin and moderators.**

 **● Token Expire Error:**